nvtidm/dvtalk.github.io/_posts/x_myrandoms/systemverilog_randoms/2022-06-02-streaming-operator-example.md

    </tr>

    <tr>
-      <td> Streaming Operator: use 2 Streaming Operator to turn a 8bit queue to a 32bit queue with little endian </td>
+      <td> Streaming Operator: use 2 Streaming Operator to turn a 8bit queue to a 32bit queue with reverse order </td>
       <td>
       <div class="code">
       {% highlight verilog %}